Nigel-Mark-Smith/covid_alerts/README.md

 the processing of publicly available COVID-19 data to raise alerts to the user relating to negative trends in this data.
 The data is either retrieved through the COVID-19 API or from an Excel spreadsheet available on an NHS web site.
 The python utilities have configuration files which allow the criteria under which alerts are raised to be changed to increase or decrease 'sensitivity'.
-It is envisaged that script covid_alerts should be run daily to assist any user in being 'alert' to current COVID-19 trends.
+It is envisaged that script covid_alerts.bat should be run daily to assist any user in being 'alert' to current COVID-19 trends.
 As perparation for running this script the user should add the names of any LTLA ( Local Tier Local Authority ) they wish to monitor in the ../config/general_alerts.csv configuration file and any NHS trust they wish to monitor to configuration file